wger-project/helm-charts/README.md

 ## Celery

 Celery is used to sync exercises or ingredients.
 The user for the flower webinterface is `wger`.
-If you have enabled flower you can for example use port forwarding to connect to the web interface.
+If you have enabled flower you can, for example use port forwarding to connect to the web interface.

 ```bash
 export POD=$(kubectl get pods -n wger -l "app.kubernetes.io/name=wger-app" -o jsonpath="{.items[0].metadata.name}")